oroinc/documentation/commerce/dev_guide/web_api/index.rst

 4. Makes 'Nancy Jones' the default contact for 'Cloth World'.

 Please pay attention to the identifiers of the contacts.
 For 'John Doe' it is '8da4d8e7-6b25-4c5c-8075-b510f7bbb84f'.
 For 'Nancy Jones' it is '707dda0d-35f5-47b9-b2ce-a3e92b9fdee7'.
 These identifiers are used to specify relations between resources in scope of the request.
-In this example, GUIDs are used but it is possible to use any algorithm to generate such identifiers.
+In this example, GUIDs are used, but it is possible to use any algorithm to generate such identifiers.
 The only requirement is that they must be unique in scope of the request.
 For example, the following identifiers are valid as well: 'john_doe' and 'nancy_jones'.

 Also, it is possible to update several related resources via a single API request.
 The related resources to be updated should be marked with **update** meta property.
 For instance, take a look at the following request: